First Constraint on P-odd/T-odd Cross Section in Polarized Neutron Transmission through Transversely Polarized $^{139}$La: Introduction

 \section{Introduction}

-The search for time-reversal invariance violating (TRIV) effects offers an experimental approach to exotic CP-violations beyond the standard model of elementary particles via the CPT theorem.
-A novel experimental possibility to search for TRIV effects in behavior of neutron spin propagating in polarized nuclear targets is under study by the collaboration of ``Neutron Optical and Time-Reversal Experiment" (NOPTREX) partially as the J-PARC E99.
+The search for time-reversal invariance violating (TRIV) effects offers an experimental approach to CP violation beyond the standard model of elementary particles via the CPT theorem.
+A novel experimental approach to search for TRIV effects in neutron spin propagation through polarized nuclear targets is being developed by the Neutron Optical and Time-Reversal Experiment (NOPTREX) collaboration as part of the J-PARC E99 program.
 A sensitive probe of TRIV effects is provided by measuring the transmission of low-energy polarized neutrons through a polarized nuclear target~\cite{Stodolsky1986,Kabir1982,Kabir1988}.
 The forward elastic scattering amplitude for such neutrons can be expressed as the sum of a spin-independent term and three spin-dependent terms: